Check for current information on my courses

 Geometry: Plane and Fancy is a tour of aspects of geometry that students are unlikely to have seen in a high school geometry course.

 I am interested in educational issues in mathematics, particularly concerning the reform movement in K-12 mathematics education and at the college level, and the use of new technologies.
 I would like to see greater interaction between research mathematicians at places such as CWRU and teachers of mathematics.
-I am working with the Cleveland Collaborative for Mathematics Education to help students and teachers in the Cleveland Schools.
+I have worked with the Cleveland Collaborative for Mathematics Education to help students and teachers in the Cleveland Schools.

 Some other sites to explore from here: